 R318.1 Moisture control.
-Only in Zone 11 counties identified in Table N1101.2 shall above grade frame walls, floors and ceilings not ventilated to allow moisture to escape be required to have an approved vapor retarder.
-The vapor retarder shall be installed on the warm-in winter side of the insulation.
+In all framed walls, floors and roof/ ceilings comprising elements of the building thermal envelope, a vapor retarder shall be installed on the warm-in-winter side of the insulation.

 - 1. In construction where moisture or freezing will not damage the materials. - 2.
 Where the framed cavity or space is ventilated to allow moisture to escape. - 3.
-Deleted.
+In counties identified with footnote a in Table N1101.2.